-The Dublin Core and Bitstream Format Registries
+5.3 The Metadata and Bitstream Format Registries

 The [dspace]/config/registries directory contains two XML files.
-These are used to load the initial contents of the Dublin Core type registry and Bitstream Format registry.
-After the initial loading (performed by ant fresh\install above), the registries reside in the database; the XML files are not updated.
+These are used to load the initial contents of the Dublin Core Metadata registry and Bitstream Format registry.
+After the initial loading (performed by ant fresh install above), the registries reside in the database; the XML files are not updated.